What is a GEO Score? How to Measure Your AI Search Visibility

 A GEO Score combines four weighted components — Citation Presence (50pts), Prominence (20pts), Quality (15pts), and Density (15pts) — into a single 0-100 metric.

 A GEO Score is not a single measurement.
 It is a composite of four components, each capturing a different dimension of AI visibility.
-For definitions of all the terms used in GEO scoring — including citation presence, prominence, and density — see the GEO Glossary.
+For definitions of all the terms used in GEO scoring — including citation presence, prominence, density, and lost-in-the-middle effects — see the GEO Glossary.

 1. Citation Presence (50 points)